Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - ComaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems.

 - RespiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. arrest
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively.
+Arrest

-The clinical signs of lidocaine poisoning primarily manifest in the nervous system and cardiovascular system, with neurological symptoms generally appearing first.
-The symptoms usually develop rapidly after exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. and can vary in severity depending on the degree of intoxication.
+The clinical signs of lidocaine poisoning primarily affect the nervous system and the cardiovascular system, with neurological symptoms usually appearing first.
+Symptoms usually develop rapidly after exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. and can vary in severity depending on the degree of intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment..

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of lidocaine poisoning is primarily based on the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits., clinical symptoms, and the exclusion of other causes.
-A thorough questioning of the owner is crucial to obtain information about possible exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. sources, time of exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., and estimated ingested amount.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of lidocaine poisoning is based primarily on the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., clinical signs, and ruling out other causes.
+A thorough discussion with the owner is crucial to obtain information about possible sources of exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., timing of exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., and the estimated amount ingested.

 Therapeutic principles

-In cases of oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. lidocaine ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems., decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. by inducing vomiting, administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body., and/or gastric lavageLavage is a rinsing procedure that uses a liquid to clean a body cavity, organ, or wound.
-In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound. depends on the time elapsed between lidocaine intake and presentation to the veterinarian.
+After oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of lidocaine, decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. by inducing vomiting, administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+It binds toxins in the gastrointestinal tract to prevent their absorption into the body. and/or intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
+Intestinal diseases affect the small and/or large intestine. lavage depends on the time that has passed between ingestion of lidocaine and presentation to the veterinarian.

 There is no antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects..